 A: The complete answer to that question will depend largely on the facts of your case.
-The short answer, however, is that you are entitled to benefits to compensate for a percentage of your lost wages and medical care related to the injury.
-You may also have the right to seek disability benefits, vocational services and other benefits.
-We will help you understand your rights and work to ensure that they are protected.
+The short answer, however, is that you are entitled to medical care related to the injury and a tax-free benefit to compensate for your lost wages or a permanent injury.

 Q: Do I have a personal injury claim against my employer?
 Can I sue my company if I have been injured at work?

 A: No, in most cases.
 Worker’s compensation benefits are the only form of relief available from an employer.
 However, if someone other than your employer, including a co-worker, was partially or completely responsible for the accident that caused your injuries, you may have grounds for a separate personal injury claim.
 We will review your case and explain your legal options.